 Fields in the Semester Schedule

-Nearly every field on Class Section records is required to set up a class correctly in the Directory of Classes and in SSOL for registration.
+Nearly every field on Class Section records is required to set up a class correctly in Vergil Course Search for Student Registration.

 Fields on Schedule